manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 			SQL> <copy>alter system set "_allow_insert_with_update_check"=true scope=both;</copy>
 			```

-			Auto-fix if applicable.
+			Autofix if applicable.
 For more help, see [Troubleshooting](?lab=install-emcc#Task4:Troubleshooting).

 			Click **OK** to use the AL32UTF8 character set.